How to Become an Arizona Notary

 - The name of the county in which the notary is commissioned

-- The name of the notary public as it appears on the commission application
+- The name of the notary public as it appears on the notarial application

 - The Great Seal of the State of Arizona